obadah-nawafleh/test1/README2.md

 this main task will do other sub-tasks:
 + + Count total trip distance signal pulses & calculate the distance in km depending on the taxi k-constant in all running modes (single/double/day/night).
   + Count total trip time signal pulses & calculate the time in seconds based on RTC clock output frequency (in our case 1024 pulse/second) in all running modes (single/double/day/night).
-  + Count trip distance signal pulses & calculate the distance in km depending on the taxi k-constant while
+  + Count trip distance signal pulses & calculate the distance in km depending on the taxi k-constant while the taxi speed is more than the cross-over speed. (single distance ).